Our Mechanical engineering scheme for graduates

 What you’ll be doing

 Faced with a variety of unique and exciting mechanical engineering challenges, you’ll develop skills in a range of specialisms – from power distribution, plant, traction and rolling stock to asset management and infrastructure engineering.
-Through four rotational placements you’ll gain a broad perspective of the railway and learn all about the processes, products and systems that make it function.
+Through your four rotational placements you’ll gain a broad perspective of the railway and learn all about the processes, products and systems that make it function.

 You might be involved with rejuvenating and servicing current infrastructure, or delivering ambitious improvements to track equipment, signalling and overhead lines to improve passenger comfort and safety.